FulongWangBuaa/opHFC_DBS/README.md

 # Overview

-Python code related to the paper *"Evaluation of extended homogeneous field correction method based on oblique projection in OPM-MEG recordings from Parkinson’s disease patients with deep brain stimulation."*
+Python code related to the paper *"Evaluation of extended homogeneous field correction method based on oblique projection in OPM-MEG recordings from Parkinson’s disease patients with deep brain stimulation."*(Unpublished)

 # opHFC